Ferroxius/Vladimir-UI-EE-Patch/README.md

 IMPORTANT NOTE: This mod requires EE Redux, this means that normal EE IS NOT SUPPORTED

 Installation
 You will require the files from EE, EE Redux and Vladimir UI but you do not need all of it.

-When you have downloaded those three mods delete the following
+When you have downloaded those three mods delete the scripts folders of all three mods as their effects are all compiled in the patch

-modW3EE

-modReduxW3EE/content/scripts

-modVladimirUI

 Once you have done so download the latest version of this mod and place in your directory.